WiiLink24/room-server/README.md

 ```
 python3 -m venv virtualenv
 ```
-Ensure you active the environment.
+Ensure you activate the environment.

 2. Regardless of the above, ensure you have installed requirements:
 ```